 There are several distinct ulnar-sided wrist impaction and impingement syndromes.
 Underlying anatomical causes exist for each syndrome, however, repetitive or excessive use of the forearm and wrist can also contribute.

 ulnar impingement syndrom...

 Ulnar styloid fractures occur in association with ~60% of distal radius fractures.
 Most of these are small avulsion fractures involving the tip of the ulnar styloid.

-Usually these kind of fractures occur as the result of a fall on an outstretched arm and are often associated with a d...
+Usually, this kind of fracture occurs as the result of a fall on an outstretched arm and is often associated with a di...

 Ulnar styloid impaction syndrome refers to wrist pain due to a long ulnar styloid process impacting upon the triquetral bone.

 An unlar styloid >6mm in length is commonly regarded as being long.
 Impaction results in chondromalacia of the opposing articular surfaces, i.e. the proximal ...

 Ulnar variance (also known as Hulten variance) refers to the relative lengths of the distal articular surfaces of the radius and ulna.

 Ulnar variance may be: